Challenges and activities

 It doesn’t matter if you’re back with your Guide friends in person, seeing their faces virtually or sending them love from afar; you’re all a part of a big guiding family and we want everyone to celebrate our amazing community together this month.

-Our Guide Promise is: I promise that I will do my best, to be true to myself and develop my beliefs, to serve the Queen and my community, to help other people and to keep the Guide Law.
+Our Guide promise is: I promise that I will do my best, to be true to myself and develop my beliefs, to serve the King and my community, to help other people and to keep the Guide law.

 As a member of Girlguiding, you are also a member of the World Association of Girl Guides and Girl Scouts (WAGGGS).
 This is a world organisation, where there are Guides like you all over the world, in around 150 countries with over 10 million members worldwide.